 The most likely to be implemented of these is the fifth, as documentation is important for this new breaking feature.
 It also looks like the easiest one, or at least seemingly more flexible, considering there most likely won’t be that much extra time after the main goals, if any.

 The “development tooling” part would also be inevitably developed as the

 project progresses, since I’ll need them anyway to move the existing Implementations

-to the PDK.
+to the plugin system.
 Said resources could be contained in a separate

-crate, with all kinds of utilities to make plugin development easier, including
+tremor_plugin crate, with all kinds of utilities to make plugin development

-traits or even procedural macros if necessary, which are a very interesting part
+easier, including traits or even procedural macros if necessary, which are a

-of Rust, and I’m looking forward to on working on as well, and
+very interesting part of Rust, and I’m looking forward to on working on as well,

 I do not plan on giving a very specific and tight timeline because it’s still really early, so the following are rough estimates and are subject to modifications.
 I’ll also include an extra week for possible delays, or otherwise for work towards the enhancements to the initial target, so that the established 175 hours of work by Google are fully covered.
 This is expected to happen over 10 weeks, which means about 17.5 hours of work per week.
 Depending on my speed of development this might increase to up to around 20 hours per week so that the proposed requirements can be fulfilled.